kelseyhightower/nomad-on-kubernetes/README.md

 # Nomad on Kubernetes

-The Nomad on Kubernetes tutorial guides you through deploying [Nomad](https://www.nomadproject.io/) on [Kubernetes](https://kubernetes.io/) with a configuration suitable for production usage.
+The Nomad on Kubernetes tutorial documents how to deploy [Nomad](https://www.nomadproject.io/) on [Kubernetes](https://kubernetes.io/) with a configuration suitable for production usage.

 ![Nomad on Kubernetes](images/nomad-on-kubernetes.png)